-We are traveling from Illinois to California to deliver our petition of nearly 370,000 signatures in person on March 14.
-We will be meeting with some management at Trader Joe’s headquarters and are hopeful they will be announcing a timeline to phase out gestation crates asap from their supply chain.
+We traveled from Illinois to California to deliver our petition of nearly 370,000 signatures in person on March 14, 2018.
+We met with some management at Trader Joe’s headquarters.
+Because of our efforts and your support, soon after our meeting, Trader Joe’s announced a timeline to phase out gestation crates from their supply chain.

 Many of us are loyal Trader Joe’s shoppers who appreciate the grocery chain’s somewhat healthy, low-priced foods, upbeat atmosphere, and superior customer service.
 That’s why it was especially disheartening to learn that unlike every major grocer in the U.S.,